oalders/minfraud-api-v2/README.md

 MaxMind encourages the use of this API, as data received through this channel is continually used to improve the accuracy of their fraud detection algorithms.

-To use the Report Transactions API, create a new ` Minfraud::Components::TransactionReport` object.
+To use the Report Transactions API, create a new ` Minfraud::Components::Report::Transaction` object.
 An IP address and a valid tag are required arguments for this API.
 Additional params may also be set, as documented below.